rodrigosetti/biotopia/README.md

                             The chance of random mutation at each reproduction --chart-update CYCLES, -c CYCLES
                             Update the population/keys chart period
+      --wrap-vertically, -wv
+                            Whether or not to wrap the environment vertically --wrap-horizontally, -wh
+                            Whether or not to wrap the environment horizontally

 ## Main concepts